 For an American administration to maneuver alongside Islamic radicals and China the way that Obama’s did, there had to have been a common interest between such ideologically opposed world powers— the only thing they all three have in common is a desire for Christianity to decrease in global influence.
 Christianity is monochromatically cast as the intolerant colonizer though it is the most culturally adaptable religion in history, as Mario Murillo interestingly asserts.
-We did colonize, but we also acculturated in equal measure to the acculturation we acquired.
+We did colonize, but we also acculturated in equal measure to the acculturation we required.
 Many of our customs and traditions and all our holidays are from other cultures.

 Funnily, Christians were persecuted as atheists in Rome for not worshipping enough gods!
 We weren’t religious enough for the Romans.
 Our freedom in Christ to “be all things to all people” still confounds the stridently religious as much as it does the rest of the world.
 This is why Islamists call us the Great Satan– because we corrupt Muslims with our free-wheelin’ ways.